|Birth: ||Sep. 28, 1867|

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 At one time Carl's cash crop was cranberries raised on their thirty acre farm west of Stones Point road.
-They often took visitors aboard their motor yachts, Harriette then Harriette II, to Harbor Island for lobster cook-outs, where his "Little Mudder's" favorite uncle Capt Richard Davis', family once lived and she visited while she was but a child, now uninhabited and had a cave which could be explored.
+They often took visitors aboard their motor yachts, Harriette then Harriette II, to Harbor Island for lobster cook-outs, where his "Little Mudder's" favorite uncle Capt Richard Davis', family once lived, where she visited while she was but a child.

 Carl was always in demand as a public speaker because of his, great story telling talent, interesting natural humor, and vast store of knowledge.

-The 1862 Pacific Railroad Act signed by President LINCOLN authorized building the Union Pacific Railroad toward California and the Union Pacific Railroad has listed him among their Significant Individuals.
+The 1862 Pacific Railroad Act signed by President LINCOLN authorized building the Union Pacific Railroad toward California and the Union Pacific Railroad has listed Carl among their Significant Individuals.

 ~ ~ ~ ~ Below listings are but a few of the accomplishments achieved by Colonel Carl Raymond GRAY during his fifty-six plus year railroad service, the son of two accomplished, pioneering college professors from Maine, himself, never attending, nor receiving a day of college level education, however, attaining national acknowledgement of being one of, if not the foremost, of our nation's railroad experts, with four honorary collegiate doctorate degrees bestowed upon him, to wit: